metadatacenter/cedar-cee-demo-api-php/README.md

 ### Set up

 * Replace the `<YOUR_API_KEY>` with your value from CEDAR (use only the hexadecimal string, leave out the `apiKey` part)
+* Replace the root path
 * Replace the log paths
 * Replace the server name, if different
+* Replace the 'Access-Control-Allow-Origin' value, if needed